50 hotels every man should stay at before he dies

 Badrutt’s Palace, St Moritz, Switzerland

 Badrutt’s Palace, St Moritz, Switzerland, Towering above the frozen lake up in oofy St Moritz, the decadent Badrutt’s Palace keeps the spirit of the Jet Set alive and well.
-The Palace is a place of endless fun, friendship and character — this, after all, was the spot where arch playboy Gunter Sachs would base himself during the winters (with a piece of bullet-proof glass installed in his room for a particularly spicy party trick), and where a giant elephant was once paraded into the ballroom for a 50th birthday celebration.
+The Palace is a place of endless fun, friendship and character – this, after all, was the spot where arch playboy Gunter Sachs based himself during the winters (with a piece of bullet-proof glass installed in his room for a particularly spicy party trick), and where a giant elephant was once paraded into the ballroom for a 50th birthday celebration.
 A glittering jewel.

 Istoria, Santorini, Greece, Istoria is sometimes said to be the world’s most Instagrammable hotel – but don’t let that put you off.
 A striking work of art as much as a lodging, it is a cool, white, organic, modernist place on the fashionable Greek island’s calmer south-east coast.
 Once owned by an eccentric and wealthy Greek widow, it is a place alive with tales and a certain mystique – hence its name, which translates to ‘story’ in English.

 Belmond Hotel Cipriani, Venice, Italy, An impeccably appointed and historic hotel with incredible views across the Venetian Lagoon, Cipriani is set in sumptuous grounds that stand apart from the hodge-podge maze of Venice proper.
-This gorgeous, Bellini-scented, Murano glass-drenched spot is located on the eastern tip of Giudecca island, and overlooks the grandeur of St Mark’s Square.
+This gorgeous, Bellini-scented, Murano-glass-drenched spot is located on the eastern tip of Giudecca island, and overlooks the grandeur of St Mark’s Square.

 Eleven Deplar Farm, Iceland, Situated on the wonderfully named Troll Peninsula, Eleven Deplar Farm is a grass-roofed adventure destination of considerable charm.
-Harmoniously sewn into the sweeping green valley around it, this former sheep ranch is now one of the best places for wild salmon fishing and heli-skiing in the world — and combines chic luxury with splendid isolation.
+Harmoniously sewn into the sweeping green valley around it, this former sheep ranch is now one of the best places for wild-salmon fishing and heli-skiing in the world – and combines chic luxury with splendid isolation.

-Hotel Alfonso XIII, Seville, Princely by name and princely by nature, the historic Hotel Alfonso XIII is fringed by palm trees and drenched in old-fashioned opulence — much of the original 1920s decor remains, including marble floors, crystal chandeliers and wooden lifts.
+Hotel Alfonso XIII, Seville, Princely by name and princely by nature, the historic Hotel Alfonso XIII is fringed by palm trees and drenched in old-fashioned opulence – much of the original 1920s décor remains, including marble floors, crystal chandeliers and wooden lifts.

-Hotel de Paris, Monte Carlo, Monaco, Hotel de Paris has played backdrop to two separate Bond movies over the years, which ought to tell you a great deal about its standing in the world.
+Hotel de Paris, Monte Carlo, Monaco, Hotel de Paris has played backdrop to two separate Bond films over the years, which ought to tell you a great deal about its standing in the world.
 Cinematic, glamorous, decadent and fabled, it is a monument to Belle Epoque style, with a three Michelin-starred restaurant, and the world’s largest wine cellar to boot.

-Le Bristol, Paris, France, The first ever hotel in the French capital to be deemed a ‘palace’ (one notch above a five star), this is a true continental institution, situated down on the smart Rue du Faubourg Saint-Honoré.
-A bastion of Paris chic, it has bright, wide, marble-laden hallways and a famous covered rooftop pool — not to mention double rooms larger than your average Parisian apartment.
+Le Bristol, Paris, France, The first hotel in the French capital to be deemed a ‘palace’ (one notch above a five star), this is a true continental institution, situated down on the smart Rue du Faubourg Saint-Honoré.
+A bastion of Paris chic, it has bright, wide, marble-laden hallways and a famous covered rooftop pool – not to mention double rooms larger than your average Parisian apartment.

 Amangiri, Utah, United States